 I made the pumping station the headquarters of the Spirulina plant.
 The old water-agitator out back could serve well as a demonstration and test-tank while the empty lands around it were a perfect place to roll out large, outstretching algae growing pools.
 The algae would be pumped into the pumping station, where it would be freeze-dried and packaged, and would have direct truck-access to the the highway from there.
 Looking at the business case, the Spirulina turned out to be so valuable, that a multi-million dollar a year enterprise could be established in a short amount of time, employing dozens of people, with a short return on investment (under 5 years).

 The Spirulina plant establishes everything set out in the goal.
-It provides for a solid economic resource, makes the town visible in a unique way along the highway to attract people, provides employment, and resolves the saline ground water issue, all with a completely renewable ecological resource that ties in to the health programme of the city.
-I presented the plan to the city council knowing it would work.
+It provides for a solid economic resource, makes the town visible in a unique way along the highway to attract people, provides employment, and resolves the saline ground water issue, all with a completely renewable ecological resource that ties in to the health program of the city.
+I presented the plan to the city council confident it would work.
+But it didn’t.
+I had overlooked a significant element necessary in sustainable project development: stakeholder involvement.

 I learned two big lessons in this project.
 The first one is about using a systems approach.
 This was the first project where I applied an integrated approach, and it worked great, and beyond imagination.
 It gave me the conviction to continue to develop the approach in what today has become SiD, and perform many other projects in this fashion.